Amplify

 Description

+The Amplify is the next iteration of the Power Walk, also by Bionic Power.
+The Power Walk was purely an energy-scavenging exoskeleton for military use, though it could be modified into a consumer exoskeleton, such as a battery-charging device for hikers.
 What is the selling point of the PowerWalk?
-If a standard mission deployment is considered to be 72 hours, then a soldier needs to have enough electricity (battery charge) for all electronics equipment he or she are carrying: GPS, night vision, communication devices, etc. This can amount to a 16-20 lbs in batteries alone.
-With the PowerWalk, it is possible that a smaller rechargeable battery could be utilized which the exoskeleton charges during the mission.
-For this to work, the metabolic cost of wearing the device has to be smaller than the cost of carrying the normal size battery.
+If a standard mission deployment is 72 hours, then a soldier needs to have enough electricity (battery charge) for all electronic equipment he or she is carrying: GPS, night vision, communication devices, etc. This can amount to 16-20 lbs in batteries alone.
+With the PowerWalk, it is possible that a smaller rechargeable battery could be utilized, which the exoskeleton charges during the mission.
+For this to work, the metabolic cost of wearing the device has to be smaller than the cost of carrying the normal-size battery.

 Additional information